U.S. building coalition after Saudi oil attack, Iran warns against war

 He did not provide details about the coalition.
 The United States has however been trying to create a global maritime security alliance since attacks on oil tankers in Gulf waters, which Washington also blamed on Iran.

+UAE, Saudi Arabia, Britain and Bahrain have said they will participate.
+Iraq said it would not join, and most European countries have been reluctant to sign up for fear of stoking regional tensions.
-Pompeo described his proposed coalition as "an act of diplomacy while the foreign minister of Iran is threatening all out war".

-Iran's foreign minister, Mohammed Javad Zarif, told CNN that the Islamic Republic "won't blink" if it has to defend itself against any U.S. or Saudi military strike, which he said would lead to "all-out war".
+Pompeo described his proposed coalition as "an act of diplomacy" while Iran's foreign minister, Mohammed Javad Zarif, told CNN on Thursday that the Islamic Republic "won't blink" if it has to defend itself against any U.S. or Saudi military strike, which he said would lead to "all-out war".

+Later on Friday, Zarif called Kuwait's foreign minister Sheikh Sabah al Khalid Al Sabah where the two discussed measures to de-escalate tensions in the region, state news agency KUNA reported.

 'B TEAM'